 I know it’s March 10th, and I know Spring is coming.
 I mean, I think Spring is finally coming… the weather people tell me it’s coming.
 But I decided to send out one more hot soup recipe, before soup season is officially over… because y’all are gonna love this one, I just know it.

 This Tuscan Sausage, Bean, and Kale Soup is gonna make the perfect addition to your menus this week, and it’s one of those things that goes into the fridge and then reheats even better.
 So be sure to pack it up to-go for lunch hour.
 We like to add some croutons and sprinkle the top with a little extra Parmesan cheese, and then enjoy a big ol’ chopped salad on the side.
-It’s light, but also hearty, and so delish!
+It’s lighter, but also hearty, and so delish!

 I hope you make this soon!
 Please remember to let me know how it goes in the comments section below, on Instagram, or Facebook!